 The Kinh are the dominate ethno-cultural group of modern-day Vietnam.
 The Kinh flourished in the lowlands of Northern Vietnam along the Red River (e.g. modern Hanoi).

-Modern-day Kinh seem to be genetically mixed with many/most of the other ethnic groups in Vietnam: researchers point-out their centrality in genetic-distance clusterings among all other Vietnamese groups (Macholdt et al 2020).
+Modern-day Kinh seem to be genetically mixed with many of the other ethnic groups in Vietnam.
+In particular, researchers point-out their centrality in genetic-clusterings among all other Vietnamese groups (Macholdt et al 2020).

-This geneic mixing may be through many centuries of inter-marriages; especially, it is likely do to the assimilation of other ethnic groups into the dominant Vietnamese culture and indentity.
+This genetic mixing may be due to many centuries of inter-marriages.
+Most likely, it is due to the assimilation of other ethnic groups into the dominant Vietnamese culture and indentity.
 For instance, the high prevalence of the family-name “Nguyễn” is thought to be a result of ethnic minorities voluntarily adopting the name in order to blend in with the Kinh culture and/or to avoid persecution during the Nguyễn dynasties.

 Cham People of Vietnam

-The Cham people are a large and visibly distinct ethnic group in Vietnam, especially in Central and Southern Vietnam.
-Throughout history, there were large Champa kingdoms, peaking in the 7th to the 10th centuries as major traders.
+The Cham people are a large and distinct ethnic group in Vietnam, especially in Central and Southern Vietnam.
+Throughout history, there were large Champa kingdoms, peaking in the 7th to the 10th centuries, when they rose to comparative prominence as major traders.
 Over millennia of warfare, the Champa eventually fell to the Viet of the North and were marginalized.
 Their artifacts, architecture, and religious iconography are vaguely Indian in style, and various dynasties were Hindu or Muslim or Buddhist.

-The Cham’s ancient origins are hinted at by their language: the Chams speak a variant of the “Austronesian” language family, which includes groups from Indonesia, the Philippines, and Madagascar.
+There are hints of Cham’s ancient from their language: the Chams speak a variant of the “Austronesian” language family, which includes groups from Indonesia, the Philippines, and Madagascar.
 The language is most similar to the Aceh people of Indonesia (Thurgood 1999).
 It is suggested that the original Chams came from settlers from Indonesia around the time of the Sa Huynh culture.
 (Reinecke, 2022)

 TIP: learn about the Sa Huynh Culture at the Hoi An Museum

-Genetic studies confirm this Island-Asiatic origin to the Cham people — there is even evidence of connections with India.
-However, there has been subsequent “extensive interacting” with other mainland East Asian groups, with whom modern-day Cham share a lot of ancestry.
+Genetic studies confirm this Island-Asiatic origin of the Cham people — there is even evidence of connections with India.
+However, after their arrival, there has been “extensive interacting” with other mainland East Asian groups, with whom modern-day Cham share a lot of ancestry.